A Daily Baby Aspirin Could Help Many Pregnancies And Save Lives

 As Abbott sees it, screening for all those risk factors means someone who could benefit will inevitably get missed.
 And since she doesn't see significant downsides to low-dose aspirin, she thinks it should just go to everybody who's pregnant.

-"My suspicion — if I had to guess ahead 10 years — is that you'll be able to buy, included in your prenatal vitamin, low dose aspirin," she says.
+"My suspicion — if I had to guess ahead 10 years — is that you'll be able to buy, included in your prenatal vitamin, low-dose aspirin," she says.

 The need for research on the universal question

 But not everyone is convinced — at least at this point — that every pregnant woman should take aspirin.
 Count Karina Davidson among them.
-She's the senior vice president for research at Northwell Health, and a member of the U.S. Preventive Services Task Force panel that reviewed the evidence on this issue in 2014.
+She's the senior vice president for research at Northwell Health and a member of the U.S. Preventive Services Task Force panel that reviewed the evidence on this issue in 2014.

 "We know that aspirin prevents the devastating consequences of preeclampsia and of many of the hypertensive disorders of pregnancy for those who are at risk," she says.
 "For those who are at risk, we absolutely want both clinicians and patients to know they should be discussing whether aspirin is right for them to help them minimize their exposure — and their infants' exposure — to those devastating consequences."

-Still, that group's current recommendations stop short of recommending prenatal aspirin for all.
+Still, that group's current recommendations stop short of advising prenatal aspirin for all.

 "We have a very specific mandate, which is that we make recommendations based on evidence," Davidson says.
 "When we looked in 2014 we found little evidence that existed that in average-risk populations there was benefit."
-In other words, there needs to be a benefit to taking aspirin for women currently considered at low-risk of developing preeclampsia — not just the absence of significant harm.
+In other words, there needs to be a benefit to taking aspirin for women currently considered at low risk of developing preeclampsia — not just the absence of significant harm.

-In June, the Task Force began looking to see if new research has been done since 2014 that would make the group want to change its prenatal aspirin guidance, but that review won't be finished for several years.
+In June, the task force began looking to see whether new research has been done since 2014 that would make the group want to change its prenatal aspirin guidance, but that review won't be finished for several years.

 Dr. Google, and other barriers

-Boston Medical Center's Prenatal Aspirin Project began in 2017 with the goal of getting the word out about the benefits of low-dose aspirin in pregnancy for eligible women, and researching the barriers to implementing the Task Force's recommendations.
+Boston Medical Center's Prenatal Aspirin Project began in 2017 with the goal of getting the word out about the benefits of low-dose aspirin in pregnancy for eligible women and researching the barriers to implementing the task force's recommendations.

 Through focus groups, leaders of the project found most of their patients had never heard of preeclampsia.
 "We also found that they had been told it's not safe to take medications in pregnancy or that aspirin can be dangerous and you shouldn't take it," Abbott says. "[Or they would] go to the pharmacy and the pharmacist would tell them that aspirin was unsafe in pregnancy."

-Abbott believes pharmacists may have not been aware of the prenatal aspirin recommendations from the last few years, or may have been thinking of the guidance that pregnant women take Tylenol (rather than aspirin) for headaches.
+Abbott believes pharmacists may have not been aware of the prenatal aspirin recommendations from the past few years or may have been thinking of the guidance that pregnant women take Tylenol (rather than aspirin) for headaches.

 The team at the Prenatal Aspirin Project ended up reaching out to big commercial pharmacies — CVS, Walgreens and Walmart — and got them to remove warnings on prenatal aspirin prescriptions.
 After having some patients tell them "I got a prescription, but I'm going to Google it before I take it," members of the project team also worked to bump up their Google rankings so the project's advice would appear above information that might be outdated.